hyperledger/bevel/docs/source/keyConcepts/helm.md

 3. Keeps (forces) a team to stay synchronised.
 4. Strong version control.
 5. Easier testing and QA.
-6. Rollbacks on an application level, not just an one-off pod level.
+6. Rollbacks on an application level, not just a one-off pod level.

 The Blockchain Automation Framework uses Helm Charts for designing and configuring the architecture of each DLT/Blockchain platform for its own network set-up.